Where’s Boris? Johnson takes back seat as Conservatives feud - NewsBreak

 Where’s Boris?
 Johnson takes back seat as Conservatives feud

-LONDON — (AP) — It was the most striking moment so far in the U.K. Conservative Party's contest for a new leader.
+LONDON — It was the most striking moment so far in the U.K. Conservative Party’scontest for a new leader.
 The five remaining candidates were asked during a televised debate to raise their hands if they would let Boris Johnson serve in their Cabinet.
 Not a single hand went up.

 The contenders to replace Johnson are scrambling to distance themselves from the scandal-tainted politician who has resigned as party leader but remains Britain’s prime minister for a few more weeks — despite the fact that most of them have served in his government over the past three years.